-- 5.1 The equipment should provide an indication of whether the position calculated is likely to be outside the requirements of these performance standards. - 5.2 The GPS receiver equipment should provide as a minimum: - .1 an indication within 5 s if either: - .1.1 the specified HDOP has been exceeded; or
+- 5.1 The equipment should provide an indication if the position calculated is likely to be outside of the requirements of these performance standards. - 5.2 The GLONASS receiver equipment should provide as a minimum: - .1 an indication within 5 s if either: - .1.1 the specified HDOP has been exceeded; or

-Conforming to the IEC 61162 series.
+Publication IEC 61162 series.